-Contact an attorney at the Richard A. Sarner, Esq. to discuss how we can tailor a retirement trust to your specific needs.
+Contact me to discuss how to tailor a retirement trust to your specific needs.

 A crucial step in the process of creating a retirement trust is ensuring that the trust qualifies as a designated beneficiary under tax laws.
 Fortunately, a conduit trust automatically qualifies as a designated beneficiary under a safe harbor provision in the IRS regulations.